chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Bilingual, English and French endpoints must all offer bilingual, French or English results if requested by `Accept-Language:`, `query-parameter=` or other means.

-The calculated language (e.g.: `Accept-Language:` or query parameters) should be overridden if the media-type is HTML and it conflicts with the official language of the public web page served from the API.
+The calculated language (e.g.: `Accept-Language:` or query parameters) should be overridden if the media-type is HTML and it conflicts with the official language of the public web page served from the API. {>> Not sure what you mean here.
+It sounds like this would be a way for the Quebec government to force an HTML page to be returned in French, even if I asked for English.
+But if I were to go to their site in a web browser and request English, they'd give me English <<}

 ```
 Accept: text/html